Earth-Information-System/fireatlas/docs/releasing.md

 ## Merge PR and Manually Release

-The release can merge the above PR and then kick off a new release by doing the following:
+The releaser can merge the above PR and then kick off a new release by doing the following:

 0. Go to [https://github.com/Earth-Information-System/fireatlas/releases](https://github.com/Earth-Information-System/fireatlas/releases)

 1. click "Draft New Release"

-2. create a new tag for this release that matches the one chose above
+2. create a new tag for this release that matches the version chosen above

 3. click the "Generate release notes"